f1ndx/Udacity-DSND/Airbnb NYC EDA/README.md

 ## Project Summary <a name="summary"></a>

-For this project, I was interestested in performing EDA on Airbnb data (specificially for NYC from 2018 and 2019) to better understand the following:
+For this project, I was interested in performing EDA on Airbnb data (specificially for NYC from 2018 and 2019) to better understand the following:

 1. Which NYC areas have the most listings?
 2. What does availability for listings look like throughout the year?